Why Switch from Do Not Pay?

 - Not a good fit for complex, ongoing legal battles.

-Who it’s for: The entrepreneur starting their first business or the parent who needs to create a will and power of attorney documents.
+Who it’s for: The entrepreneur starting their first business, someone in real estate looking for lease, eviction or other agreements, or a parent who needs to create a will or power of attorney documents.
+Basically, it's for legal docs and maybe a little advice.

 Wordsmith

-Best for: Using AI to draft professional letters and emails.
+Best for: Using AI to draft or review any legal document.

 Key Features: